 Brandon, a middle aged accountant states that he has come to therapy because he is tired of arguing with his wife.
 Alice, a teacher, states that there is little intimacy in her relationship to Brandon, and wants their intimacy to improve.
 During the initial session, Brandon admitted that Alice had threatened to leave him if he did not come to therapy.

-Symmonds therefore states that the way that the therapist responds to and participates in the process of reconciling these two relationship may be crucial for the development of a working therapeutic relationship.
-Clearly, if the dynamics of conjoint therapy create situations in which the clients loyalty to his or her partner (the allegiance) comes into conflicts with the demands of the therapeutic alliance, this may negatively impact the outcome of the conjoint therapy.
+Symmonds, therefore, states that the way that the therapist responds to and participates in the process of reconciling the relationship of these two may be crucial for the development of a working therapeutic relationship.
+Clearly, if the dynamics of conjoint therapy create situations in which the client's loyalty to his or her partner (the allegiance) comes into conflict with the demands of the therapeutic alliance, this may negatively impact the outcome of the conjoint therapy.
 A conflict between the couples’ allegiance and the therapeutic alliance may also negatively impact the development of a working therapeutic relationship.